wild-lotus/react-async-utils/README.md

 <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/carlosgines/react-async-utils.svg">
 </p>

 Collection of utils to work with asynchronous data in React in a more declarative way.
-Featuring an especially useful `useAsyncData` hook.
+Featuring an especially useful `useAsyncTask` hook.
 It is delightful to use with TypeScript, but it can equally be used with JavaScript.

 # Table of Contents